Monday, August 3, 2015

 Nothing tastes better than fresh, unprocessed, food spiced just right.

 The recipe is also very forgiving.
 Use what you have in your kitchen.
 You can brown either ground beef, or cubes of lean, solid beef.
-You can use either a can of whole tomatoes (as I did); or a can of crushed tomatoes; or roasted, puréed, fresh tomatoes; or diced fresh tomatoes that are thrown into the skillet to cook after browning your meat, onions and jalapeño peppers.
-If you have a bell pepper of any color, or celery -- add them to the skillet.
+You can use either a can of whole tomatoes or petite diced tomatoes plus a can of crushed tomatoes [or roasted, puréed, fresh tomatoes; or diced fresh tomatoes] tossed into the skillet to cook after browning your meat, onions and jalapeño peppers.
+If you have a bell pepper of any color and celery, add them to the skillet.
 If you don't have either, skip it.

 Here is my recipe: